George Floyd protests in Utah: Provo

 A small car caravan organized by Utah County Against Police Brutality raised awareness on May 30 for George Floyd and Bernardo Palacios, the latter of whom was killed by Salt Lake City Police on May 23.
 Later that afternoon evening, between "dozens" and "hundreds" of protesters demonstrated in front of the Provo Police Department building downtown.

 On the night of June 29, a man in an SUV was shot while moving an SUV through a crowd of protesters at the intersection of University Avenue and Center Street.
 Police said that the driver was shot and that his wounds were not life-threatening.
 The driver of the SUV was not charged and three protesters were arrested in connection with a shooting and Provo protest, one was accused of attempted aggravated murder, aggravated assault, rioting and threatening the use of a weapon in a fight, the other was accused of obstruction of justice and rioting.
 Later a third man was arrested and charged with aggravated assault and riot.

 Saint George

 Two separate protests, organized by the Southern Utah Black Lives Matter chapter, were held on May 30.
 Troy Anderson, the founder of the Southern Utah chapter, addressed a crowd of about 50 to 60 people at 10 in the morning outside the city offices; Anderson spoke with Saint George's mayor afterwards.
-Later that evening, a crowd of approximately 200 protestors took a "kneel-in" along the city's main boulevard.
+Later that evening, a crowd of approximately 200 protesters took a "kneel-in" along the city's main boulevard.
 Nearly 1,000 people gathered on June 4 and lay in the streets silently for 8'46".